sgware/sabre-benchmarks/readme.md

 - If your problem is a translation of some existing problem, please add the original problem to the [originals](originals) directory.
-- Add a description of your problem to the [technical report](report/report.tex) explaning this collection.
+- Add a description of your problem to the [technical report](report/report.tex) explaining this collection.
 Problems should be added in chronological order based on the creation of the original problem, as above.
 You should also add your name to the list of authors and a preferred citation for your problem to the [bibliography file](report/bibliography.bib).